appsquickly/typhoon/README.md

 early 2000s.
 (And the funny thing is, it's a little ironic that we were all seemingly unaware of being caught-up in the sebsequent ___annotation craze___ that followed!).
 The good old builder with a new hammer, looking for a nail thing.
 But I think we're over both of those phases now, and in the words of
-<a href="http://en.wikipedia.org/wiki/Bruce_Lee">Bruce Lee</a>"Annotations are annotations, and XML is XML".
+<a href="http://en.wikipedia.org/wiki/Bruce_Lee">Bruce Lee</a> -- Annotations are annotations, and XML is XML".

 # Usage